tlienart/Franklin.jl/docs/code/index.md

 ### Slicing up

 The structure in the `generate_results.jl` effectively means that all your code is run as one big script.
-This also means that if you want to slice some of your code in several parts and show intermediate outputs (e.g. plots), you can just do that by having a `script_1_p1.jl`, `script_1_p2.jl` etc. and then just use  `\input` multiple times.
+This also means that if you want to slice some of your code into several parts and show intermediate outputs (e.g. plots), you can just do that by having a `script_1_p1.jl`, `script_1_p2.jl` etc. and then just use  `\input` multiple times.